 Behind The Scenes Of Disney's Reservations Systems

-Though they're called Reservations, most reservations at Disney World don’t guarantee you a table at a specific time as they would at your typical hometown restaurant.
-Disney restaurants operate on what they call a “template system.”
-Instead of scheduling Reservations for actual tables, reservations fill time slots.
+Although they were once called Advance Reservations, most reservations at Disney World don’t guarantee you a table at a specific time, as they would at your typical hometown restaurant.
+Disney restaurants operate on what they call a template system.
+Instead of scheduling reservations for actual tables, reservations fill time slots.
 The number of slots available is based on the average length of time that guests occupy a table at a particular restaurant, adjusted for seasonality.

 Here’s a rough example of how it works: Let’s say Coral Reef Restaurant at Epcot has 40 tables for four and 8 tables for six, and that the average length of time for a family to be seated, order, eat, pay, and depart is 40 minutes.
 Add 5 minutes to bus the table and set it up for the next guests, and the table is turning every 45 minutes.
 The restaurant provides Disney’s central dining-reservations system (CDRS) with a computer template of its capacity, along with the average time the table is occupied.
-When you use Disney World’s dining website or call its dining hotline (at 407-WDW- DINE, 407-939-3463), both access CDRS for your requests.
+Both Disney World’s dining website and its dining hotline (☎ 407-WDW-DINE, 939-3463) use CDRS to process your reservation requests.

-Thus, when you use the website to make Reservations for four people at 6:15 p.m., CDRS removes one table for four from overall capacity for 45 minutes.
+Thus, when you use the website to make reservations for four people at 6:15 p.m., CDRS removes one table for four from its overall capacity for 45 minutes.
 The template on the system indicates that the table will be unavailable for reassignment until 7 p.m.
 (45 minutes later).
-So it goes for all tables in the restaurant, each being subtracted from overall capacity for 45 minutes, then listed as available again, then assigned to other guests and subtracted again, and so on, throughout the meal period.
-CDRS tries to fill every time slot for every seat in the restaurant, or come as close to filling every slot as possible.
+So it goes for all tables in the restaurant, each being subtracted from overall capacity for 45 minutes, then listed as available again, then assigned to other guests and subtracted again, and so on throughout the meal period.
+CDRS tries to fill every time slot for every seat in the restaurant or come as close to filling every slot as possible.
 No seats—repeat, none—are reserved for walk-ins.

 Templates are filled differently depending on the season and restaurant.
-All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to as little as 2%, and these restaurants are booked every day according to their actual capacity.
+All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to virtually zero, and these restaurants are booked every day according to their actual capacity.

 Getting Reservations at Popular Restaurants

-Dinner and the quick-service breakfast and lunch at Magic Kingdom's Be Our Guest Restaurant, in Fantasyland, and the 8 a.m. breakfast slots at Cinderella's Royal Table, in Cinderella Castle, are the hardest-to-get reservations in Walt Disney World.
+Breakfast and dinner at Magic Kingdom's Be Our Guest Restaurant, in Fantasyland, and the 8 a.m. breakfast slots at Cinderella's Royal Table, in Cinderella Castle, are two of the hardest-to-get reservations in Walt Disney World.
 Why?
 Be Our Guest has arguably the best food in the park, awesome special effects, and good word of mouth; Cinderella’s Royal Table is Disney’s tiniest character-meal restaurant, accommodating only about 130 diners at a time.
-You’ll have to put in some effort to secure an Advance Reservation at these places.
+You’ll have to put in some effort to secure an reservation at these places.

 Disney charges a $10-to-$25-per-person penalty for missing a reservation, or if you cancel on the day of the meal.